After a lot of discussion with my proofreaders, we finally have a process to publish the articles.

 So it's never too late to become famous.

 When will it start?

-At the 28.th of April I will start with the good stuff.
+On the 28th of April, I will start with the good stuff.
 Be patient.

 Thanks in particular to Jon Hess, Lakshman, Christian Wittenhorst, Sherhy Pyton, Dendi Suhubdy, Sudhakar Belagurusamy, and Richard Sargeant.

 I'm happy to give online-seminars or face-to-face seminars world-wide.
 Please call me if you have any questions.

 Here is a compilation of my standard seminars.
 These seminars are only meant to give you a first orientation.

 - Tel.: +49 7472 917441

 - German Seminar Page: www.ModernesCpp.de